 Consider, for example, getting seasick while traveling offshore with your small children or your first bareboat charter vacation.
 In both cases, the severity of your symptoms could negatively affect your reaction times and your ability to concentrate.
 You may not be able to keep as close a watch on your kids' safety as you normally would.
 You may be too distracted to notice weather changes or objects lurking below the waterline.
 You may be unable to provide timely or appropriate assistance if someone falls overboard or gets injured.
 Many people with motion sickness will express that during the first few days of travel they experience apathy and a decreased attention to detail even if they never experience nausea or vomiting.

-You cannot always anticipate the onset or severity of motion sickness, but with a bit of preparation you can develop a plan to help manage the situation in case it occurs.
+You cannot always anticipate the onset or severity of motion sickness, but with a bit of preparation, you can develop a plan to help manage the situation in case it occurs.
 Your "Plan B" could be as simple as ensuring that someone else on board has the ability to take over or help when needed.
 If you are new to boating or if you are planning an expensive trip, consider taking a short, inexpensive day trip prior to your excursion, especially if it is one in which your best efforts are required for the safety of the trip.
 That way you have time to consider other options if you are susceptible to motion sickness.

-The possibility of disordered sleep, watchstanding, inexperienced or rusty sailors, medications, and seasickness should require everyone to be vigilant and double check themselves and each other.
+The possibility of disordered sleep, watchstanding, inexperienced or rusty sailors, medications, and seasickness should require everyone to be vigilant and double-check themselves and each other.

 Deep vein thrombosis (DVT) is an acute condition in which a blood clot (also known as a thrombus) forms in one or more of the body's deep veins, usually in the legs.
 These blood clots can then break free, travel through the bloodstream and cause life-threatening conditions such as a pulmonary embolism — a blood clot that lodges in the lungs.
-The blockage can be great enough to reduce the heart's ability to circulate blood to the lungs, impairing vital functions such as the elimination of carbon dioxide and delivery of oxygen.
+The blockage can be great enough to reduce the heart's ability to circulate blood to the lungs, impairing vital functions such as the elimination of carbon dioxide and the delivery of oxygen.

 Approximately half of all DVTs are silent with no noticeable symptoms.
 When symptoms do occur, they may include the following: